prakashraman/life-blog/contents/notes/2021/2/30/3-why-do-i-write-test-cases.md

-Nowadays writing test cases has become more of practice which doesn’t which is not supported by a strong reason.
-However even though when most team implement this practice, is seems slightly unfounded or is based reason not  strong enough.
+Nowadays writing test cases has become more of a practice which doesn’t which is not supported by a strong reason.
+However even though most teams implement this practice, is seems slightly unfounded or is based on reasons not strong enough.
 Either way, it still contributes a huge value to software quality and software development.

 #### Test Suite Strategy